-Oldest known animal drawing found in remote Indonesian cave
+Red bull drawn in Indonesian cave dated to 40,000 years ago

 The remote limestones caves on Borneo have been known to contain prehistoric drawings since the 1990s.
 To reach them, Aubert and his team used machetes to hack through thick jungle in a verdant corner of the island.

 Strapping on miners’ helmets to illuminate the darkness, they walked and crawled through miles of caves decorated with hundreds of ancient designs, looking for artwork that could be dated.
-They needed to find specific mineral deposits on the drawings in order to determine their age with technology that measures decay of the element uranium.
+They needed to find specific mineral deposits on the drawings to determine their age with technology that measures decay of the element uranium.

 “Most of the paintings we actually can’t sample,” said Aubert.